 Look carefully at each magazine or journal you explore.
-Do they mostly publish poetry, essays or fiction?
+Do they mostly publish poetry, essays, or fiction?
 Do they prefer genre or literary work?
-Editors at varying publications will have different taste and preferences, and you’ll see that reflected in the work they select to publish.
+Editors at varying publications will have different tastes and preferences, and you’ll see that reflected in the work they select to publish.

 You’ll find that in time, deciding which magazines or journals to submit your work to becomes a natural process.
 Simply put, if you love the stories a magazine prints, and you find them to be similar to your writing style, submit your work!
 While there is no way to be 100% certain your work will be selected, following this rule of thumb will point you in the right direction.